cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

 The `<Route />` component takes prop `exact` to match an exact url path.
 Before the return statement, I declared `exact` as a constant and set the type to a bool like this: `const exact: boolean = true;` and then as before pass in `exact={exact}` to the component.

 The next error related to my method to update books and the args passed into it.
+Here's the error and how I fixed it:

 ```
 // error